 HII Employees Honored at 37th annual Black Engineer of the Year (BEYA) Award STEM Conference

-/EIN News/ -- NEWPORT NEWS, Va., Feb.
-11, 2023 (GLOBE NEWSWIRE) -- Global all-domain defense provider HII (NYSE: HII) announced today that seven employees from its Newport News Shipbuilding, Ingalls Shipbuilding and Mission Technologies divisions were recognized for achievements in the science, technology, engineering and math fields during the 37th annual Black Engineer of the Year Award (BEYA) STEM Conference.
+NEWPORT NEWS, Va., Feb.
+11, 2023 (GLOBE NEWSWIRE) -- Global all-domain defense provider HII HII announced today that seven employees from its Newport News Shipbuilding, Ingalls Shipbuilding and Mission Technologies divisions were recognized for achievements in the science, technology, engineering and math fields during the 37th annual Black Engineer of the Year Award (BEYA) STEM Conference.
 The conference took place this week at the Gaylord Convention Center in National Harbor, Md.

 "I am incredibly proud of these employees for setting the example of excellence across the company," said Chris Kastner, HII president and CEO, who attended the conference.
 "There is a special energy in that ballroom among people who feel seen, respected and valued for their work.
 To our winners I say thank you, and congratulations!"